 Francisco is the founding artistic director of NUEVO School of Contemporary Dance and COLABO Youth Dance Collective (2008-2015).
 As founder of Francisco Gella Dance Works, he has created numerous educational programs; Ballet+ (beyond technique) workshops, the Preprofessional Dancer Institute, New Year’s Training Camp, Seattle Dance Advance, the New Century Dance Project (a youth dance festival), the College Prep program, and Dance 360 – an online educational community that provides ongoing knowledge and support for students, parents, and teachers.
 Additionally, Francisco is the ballet and modern faculty member for the 24 Seven Dance Convention and founding director of ARIA Ballet Intensive produced by Break The Floor.
 Born in Bacolod City, Philippines, Francisco now resides in Santa Fe, New Mexico.

-JULIE ROSE FRIEDRICH Associate Director & Core Faculty Mentor
+JULIE ROSE FRIEDRICH Founding Associate Director & Core Faculty

-Julie Friedrich’s distinguished career as a professional dancer, mentor, and dance educator in the areas of ballet and contemporary dance spans more than 18 years since she joined her first professional company at the age of 17.
-Julie received her primary dance education from the Los Angeles County High School for the Arts and Meredith Baylis of the Joffrey Ballet School.
-Upon graduation, Julie joined the American Repertory Ballet under the direction of Septime Webre, and then went onto join Les Grands Ballets Canadiens in Montreal under the direction of Lawrence Rhodes.
-Discovering her passion for contemporary dance during her time with Les Grands Ballets Canadiens, she made the move to Europe where she danced professionally for the following five years.
+Julie Friedrich’s distinguished career as a professional dancer, mentor, and dance educator in the areas of ballet and contemporary dance spans more than 18 years.
+She joined her first professional company at the age of 17, and received her primary dance education from the Los Angeles County High School for the Arts and Meredith Baylis of the Joffrey Ballet School.
+Upon graduation from high school, Julie joined the American Repertory Ballet under the direction of Septime Webre, and then went on to join Les Grands Ballets Canadiens in Montreal under the direction of Lawrence Rhodes.
+Discovering her passion for contemporary dance during her time with Les Grands Ballets Canadiens, she then made the move to Europe where she danced professionally for the following five years.
 She has danced works by George Balanchine, Anthony Tudor, Ohad Naharin, Septime Webre, Nacho Duato, Guy Weizman, Alex Ketley, and various other European choreographers.
 Upon returning to the United States Julie joined the acclaimed contemporary dance company BodyTraffic as one of its founding members.

 Adjunct Faculty and Presenters

-Gisela Genschow, Director, Aspen Santa Fe Ballet School
+Gisela Genschow, Director, The School of Aspen Santa Fe Ballet

-Allegra Lillard, Artistic Director, National Dance Institute, Santa Fe
+Allegra Lillard, Teacher, National Dance Institute, Santa Fe